-Addiction is Real (AIR) began with a simple question.
+Addiction is Real began with a simple question.
 How can we educate parents on the dangers of drugs and alcohol, and provide them with the tools needed to guide and engage their children through this very rough and sensitive terrain?
-The circumstances surrounding our group’s passion to do more was unfortunately grounded in loss, but also a deep and passionate understanding of how important it is to speak to your child early and often about drugs and alcohol.
+The circumstances surrounding our group’s passion to do more was unfortunately grounded in loss, but also a deep and passionate understanding of how important it is to speak to your child early and often about the dangers of drugs and alcohol.

 So many of us have been affected by addiction.
 Many of us have lost loved ones, or currently know people who are struggling themselves with drug or alcohol dependence.
 Although the need to want to help seemed simple enough, the conversation is one that comes with unfortunate barriers.
-It is reported that only 25% of parents speak with their children about drugs.
+It is reported that only 25% of parents speak with their children about the dangers of drugs.
 How can this be?
 Especially given the proven effectiveness of early engagement between a parent and child surrounding this issue.
 There are many reasons why these conversations don’t take place, but the main one that we have heard over and over again is that some parents just don’t think their child will ever have an issue with drugs or alcohol, making the conversation unnecessary.
 “Not my child,” is usually the phrase that we hear over and over again.
 Of course, the hope is that no child ever goes down the path of drug experimentation, but the reality is far different from our hope.
 Children are faced with all sorts of challenges and pressures along their journey, especially during their transition from elementary school to middle school, and middle school to high school.
 The reality is that so many of us take for granted the premise that our kids are fully prepared for the unfortunate day that they are introduced to something harmful.
 When this day comes, it is our hope that we have done our job and educated enough parents to help their kids avoid going down a path that all too often ends in tragedy.

 Addiction is Real is a 501(c)3 nonprofit organization based in St. Louis, Missouri whose sole mission is to educate parents about the dangers of drugs and alcohol, and provide them the tools to take a more proactive approach in having these discussions with their child.
 Founded in 2015 by a group of concerned parents, we are determined to engage as many schools, groups, and parents as possible to push our message through.
 If you are interested in learning more about services we provide, visit our events page and/or contact us.
 We would love to hear from you.